mmistakes/minimal-mistakes/_pages/status.md

 Helmi is accessible through the LUMI environment daily between 13:00 EET and 08:00 EET.
 {: .notice--info}

-Helmi has been unavailable since 14.02. due to maintenance {: .notice--danger}
+Helmi has been unavailable since 14.02. due to maintenance.
+Cool-down has started on 16.02. and calibration will start soon.
+{: .notice--danger}